 Each city or county has standard requirements regarding the number of security officers that must be present at an event, depending on its size and nature.
 Final security arrangements, including a detailed security plan, will be subject to final review and approval by the proper authority, such as the local police department.

 With many live events, a combination of local law enforcement and private officers will be responsible for security during the show.
 That was the case at the Astroworld Festival, which had 528 police officers and 755 private security officers on duty, according to Houston Mayor Sylvester Turner.
-That wasn’t enough to control the 50,000-person crowd.
-Questions have also arisen regarding the qualifications of the private security officers after one came forward and said he was hired via text message with no prior experience or qualifications.
+It seems like a lot of security personnel, but questions have arisen regarding the qualifications of the private security officers after one came forward and said he was hired via text message with no verification of his prior experience or qualifications.

 In Texas, security personnel must be properly educated, licensed, and trained to work at any venue, including live events.
 Anyone who performs private security services without a license may be subject to prosecution.